wealthkernel/api-documentation-guides/docs/bank-accounts/Basics.md

 In the rare cases where we cannot automatically verify a bank account belongs to the party, we may need additional information to prove that the bank account belongs to them.
 The bank account status will remain in a `Pending` state until the additional information has been provided and verification has been successful.
 To receive the most up-to-date information about a bank account's status, we recommend using the bank account webhooks which are detailed below.

 <!-- theme: info -->
-> Please note that we cannot perform automatic checks for international bank accounts with BIC and IBAN.
+> Note that we cannot perform automatic checks for international bank accounts with BIC and IBAN.
+Our compliance team will manually check international bank accounts upon request with valid documentation.
+Please contact your tenant manager for more information.

 # Bank account webhooks